Lazy Quantum Walks with Native Multiqubit Gates: Introduction

 \section{Introduction}

-Engineering, astrophysics, thermodynamics are among the many fields that utilise fluid mechanics simulations.
-Useful problems are usually impossible to solve analytically, and so classical solvers are used to simulate partial differentiation equations via discrete updates.
-This requires the relevant nonlinear algebraic equations to be constructed and solved on computers.

-Discrete-time quantum walks (QWs) are the quantum analogue to the classical random walk: the movement of a walker on a $d$-dimensional lattice is dictated by the flip of a quantum `coin' at each step \cite{Aharonov_93,ambainis2004}.
-Due to the inference effects , quantum walks can exhibit exponentially faster hitting times \cite{Childs_2002, kempe2002} and algorithmic speed-up \cite{Childs_2003, shenvi_2003}, indicating a possible advantage offered by QW-based search algorithms.
-The Dirac equation is known to be able to be obtained from the continuous limit of a d-dimensional QW \cite{DiMolfetta2012,DIMOLFETTA_2014, Arrighi_2014}.
-More recently, `lazy' open QWs have been shown to map to computational methods for fluid simulation such as lattice Boltzmann method \cite{Succi_2015}, quantum fluid dynamics \cite{Hatifi_2019}, and smoothed-particle hydrodynamics \cite{Au_Yeung_2025}.
-This work concerns evaluating the ability of near-term hardware to perform small, proof-of-concept quantum walks -- but crucially with the inclusion of a rest state to encompass `lazy' quantum walks \cite{Childs_2009}, providing an integral step towards quantum walks for fluid simulation.
+Discrete-time quantum walks (QWs) are the quantum analogue of the classical random walk: the movement of a walker on a lattice is dictated by the flip of a quantum `coin' at each step \cite{Aharonov_93,ambainis2004}.
+Due to the inference effects, quantum walks can exhibit exponentially faster hitting times \cite{Childs_2002, kempe2002} and algorithmic speed-up \cite{Childs_2003, shenvi_2003} compared to corresponding classical algorithms.
+The Dirac equation can be obtained from the continuum limit of a $d$-dimensional QW \cite{Strauch_2006,Strauch_2007,Arrighi_2014}.
+More recently, QWs have been shown to map to computational methods for fluid simulation such as the lattice Boltzmann method \cite{Succi_2015}, quantum fluid dynamics \cite{Hatifi_2019}, and smoothed-particle hydrodynamics \cite{Au_Yeung_2025} -- however in order to model a rest state with particle velocity zero in fluid simulation, the standard quantum walk must be extended to a \emph{lazy} quantum walk \cite{Childs2010}, performed on graphs with self loops.
+Lazy quantum walks have also been shown decrease search time compared to standard quantum walks \cite{Wong_2018}.
 One-dimensional quantum walks without a rest state have been implemented on a superconducting IBM device \cite{Wadhia_2024}, a trapped-ion quantum processor \cite{Huerta_Alderete_2020}, and a nuclear magnetic resonance (NMR) quantum processor \cite{Ryan_2005}.

-Neutral atom hardware is a promising choice of platform for implementing quantum walks due to its ability to implement native multiqubit ($\geq 3$-qubit) gates and to dynamically re-arrange qubits \cite{mcinroy_2024}.
-In this work we employ quantum half-adder gate sequences to perform quantum walks, which require gates that act on at least three qubits, increasing with system size.
-Therefore native multiqubit gates drastically reduce the implementation's gate depth.
-Further, recent work \cite{mcinroy_2024} has shown that, largely due to the dynamically reconfigurable qubit connectivity, the predicted quantum volume metrics of neutral atom quantum processors are highly competitive against current superconducting circuit systems.
+Lazy quantum walks, despite their theoretical utility, have not to our knowledge been implemented experimentally.